 Sea Cliff Cottage is set within a good stroll of Pentewan beach near Mevagissey in Cornwall.
-There are four bedrooms, a family bathroom and a downstairs cloakroom - in all, accommodating up to six guests.
-The cottage has a kitchen, dining room, sitting room and a fantastic garden.
-The garden is something to behold: lawned and terraced to facilitate lots of use with social dining spaces carefully thought out.
-Sea Cliff Cottage is perfect for those wanting a holiday home with style, space and a sandy beach within easy reach.
+There are two bedrooms, two bathrooms and a downstairs cloakroom - in all, accommodating up to four guests.
+The cottage has a kitchen, dining room, sitting room, movie room and a fantastic garden.
+The garden is something to behold: lawned and terraced to facilitate lots of use with social dining spaces and one terrace dedicated to an Eco wood fired hot tub and loungers .
+Sea Cliff Cottage is perfect for those wanting a holiday home with style, space and a sandy beach less than five minutes walk away.

 The perfect Cornish fishing village, with winding cobbled streets and a picturesque harbour full of boats.
 Stunning walks lead along the coast in both directions, with sandy beaches, high cliffs and hidden coves to explore.
 The village has an excellent selection of pubs and restaurants, whilst just up the road are the Lost Gardens of Heligan.
 A ferry from Mevagissey to Fowey also runs daily between Easter and September.
 Spend some time at the Tall Ships harbour at Charlestown (7 miles) with its shipwreck museum, or among the tropical biomes of the world-famous Eden Project (11 miles).
 The stunning coastline, fabulous beaches and renowned gardens of the beautiful Roseland Peninsula are a short drive down the coast while Truro, with its shops, restaurants, theatre and cathedral can be reached by car in half an hour.